-- Who may want to invest: - Someone who is willing to accept the potentially lower diversification and higher risks associated with investing in a particular industry or sector. - Someone who is seeking to complement his or her core holdings with investments concentrated in a particular sector or industry.
+- Someone who is willing to accept the potentially lower diversification and higher risks associated with investing in a particular industry or sector. - Someone who is seeking to complement his or her core holdings with investments concentrated in a particular sector or industry.